mui/material-ui/docs/data/material/discover-more/related-projects/related-projects.md

 ## Blocks

-- [components-extra](https://github.com/alexandre-lelain/components-extra): Provides a set of "molecule" components built on top of Material UI, such as a `Footer`, a `CookiesBanner`, a `BackToTop` button, and other highly customizable complex elements, to help devs build the macro parts of their UI very quickly.
-Those components are often duplicated across sites.
-This library solves this exact problem.
+- [components-extra](https://github.com/alexandre-lelain/components-extra): Provides a set of "molecule" components built on top of Material UI, such as a `Footer`, a `CookiesBanner`, a `BackToTop` button, and other complex elements.

 ## Theming

-- [material-ui-theme-editor](https://in-your-saas.github.io/material-ui-theme-editor/): A tool to generate themes for your Material UI applications by just selecting the colors and having a live preview.
+- [material-ui-theme-editor](https://in-your-saas.github.io/material-ui-theme-editor/): A tool to generate themes for your Material UI applications that features live previewing.
-- [Material palette generator](https://material.io/inline-tools/color/): The official Material Design palette generator can be used to generate a palette for any color you input.
+- [Material palette generator](https://material.io/inline-tools/color/): The official Material Design palette generator can be used to generate a palette for any color you choose.